-"Loans" is not defined anywhere in Companies Act, 2013.
+"Loan" is not defined anywhere in Companies Act, 2013.
 However in normal parlance any transaction in which money is given with the intention to be returned, with or without interest is loan.

-Under income-tax law, loans and deposits are covered under sections 269SS & 269T and Section 2(22)(e) covers only loans and not deposits.
-This document only covers giving and taking of loans under Companies Act 2013 only i.e. Sections 179, 180, 185 & 186.
-Deposits are covered in another document.
+Under income-tax law, loans and deposits are covered under sections 269SS / 269T and Section 2(22)(e) covers only loans and not deposits.
+This document covers only giving and taking of loans under Companies Act 2013 i.e. Sections 179, 180, 185 and 186.
+Deposits are covered in another document, the latest being Deposits under Companies Act 2013 Version 5.0 dated 1st January 2020, which is available at http://lunawat.com/Uploaded\Files/Attachments/F\4458.pdf.